sravanth99/wallet-system/README.md

 - **Setup wallet with an initial balance**

   - User can setup a wallet, with some initial balance.
-  - Each wallet has a unique name ( caseInsensitive)
+  - Each wallet has a unique name ( caseSensitive)

 - **Transactions (CREDIT or DEBIT)**